"Frequently the greatest thing we can give to another person is the gift of encouragement."

 in the fast food industry, KFC has only modified its logo five times in its entire five decades of existence.
 That being said, these five modifications stayed true to KFC’s original brand, only altering parts of the logo with the main focus on the genius of fried chicken himself: Colonel Harland Sanders.

 Colonel Harland Sanders is far more than what appears on all of the soda cups, paper bags and miscellaneous items alike.
 Not only did he develop the original “finger-licking” good recipe, but he also created the legacy that continues to live today.
 He opened his first restaurant in 1939 and then ran a chain of chicken eateries.
 By 1964, there were over 600 KFC franchises, making Colonel Sanders not only a successful chef, but also a brilliant businessman.

-Along with these subtle changes to the logo, KFC has also upgraded newly built stores.
+these subtle changes to the logo, KFC has also upgraded newly built stores.
 One thing that has not been changed during this process, however, is their menu.
 Fast food chains alike now offer healthier items on their menu due to the current health kick trend.
-For example, Wendy’s has a veggie burger on their menu, and McDonald’s has revamped their entire menu to appeal to a healthier audience.
-KFC will do no such thing, and will continue to produce extra crispy chicken, and copious amounts of buttery mashed potatoes.
+For example, Wendy’s has a veggie burger on their menu.
+And McDonald’s has revamped their entire menu to appeal to a healthier audience.
+KFC will do no such thing.
+They will continue to produce extra crispy chicken, and copious amounts of buttery mashed potatoes.
 After all, potatoes are a vegetable right?
 Regardless, KFC, again, is being consistent with their original brand identity.
-People love the food, and someone once said, “if it ain’t broke, don’t fix it…”
+People love the food.
+Someone once said, “if it ain’t broke, don’t fix it…”